jeandat/learning-angular/README.md

 This project uses Grunt as a task manager.
 Grunt tasks are lazy-loaded for performance.

+This project tries to respect [guidelines from the Angular team](https://github.com/johnpapa/angular-styleguide#exception-handling).

 # Prerequisite

 You should install grunt and bower globally if not done already : `npm i -g grunt-cli bower`.